GoogleCloudPlatform/cluster-toolkit/community/front-end/ofe/docs/admin_guide.md

 ## Cluster Management

 HPC clusters can be created after setting up the hosting VPC and any additional filesystems.
-The HPC Toolkit FrontEnd can manage the whole life cycles of clusters.
+The Cluster Toolkit FrontEnd can manage the whole life cycles of clusters.
 Click the *Clusters* item in the main menu to list all existing clusters.